lorenzovngl/FoodExpirationDates/README.md

     git clone https://github.com/lorenzovngl/FoodExpirationDates.git
     ```

-2. Setup your Firebase project as described below **or** switch to the `foss` build variant to disable the Firebase SDK in the app.
+2. Setup your Firebase project as described below **or** set `buildFoss = true` in [build.gradle.kts](https://github.com/lorenzovngl/FoodExpirationDates/blob/main/app/build.gradle.kts#L12) and switch to the `foss` build variant to disable the Firebase SDK in the app.

    - Setup your Firebase project: